285sopes2usac/USAX/docs/debugging.md

 set print pretty on
 ```

-After that, GDB won't complain anymore and it will load Tilck's custom GDB script,
+After that, GDB won't complain anymore and it will load usax's custom GDB script,
-as expected and the `tilck_unstripped-gdb.py` GDB script will import other scripts
+as expected and the `usax_unstripped-gdb.py` GDB script will import other scripts
 from the `other/gdb_scripts` directory.

 The scripts will add both custom pretty printers and custom commands.
 Plus,
-there's a special command called `list-tilck-cmds` to list all the custom
+there's a special command called `list-usax-cmds` to list all the custom
 commands:

 ```
-Reading symbols from ./build/tilck_unstripped...
+Reading symbols from ./build/usax_unstripped...
-(gdb) list-tilck-cmds
+(gdb) list-usax-cmds
 list-tasks
 list-procs
-list-tilck-cmds
+list-usax-cmds
 get-task
 get-proc
 get-handle2